 Money belt.
 Sometimes, putting your money in the front pocket of your jeans is enough.
 Sometimes, it’s better to play it safer.
 When we went to Barcelona, for example, everyone – including Spanish friends – told us to watch out for the infamous pickpockets.
 This money belt gave us peace of mind and can be worn by either my husband or me.

 Travel purse.
 A purse is very much a matter of personal taste.
 To be honest, I am not much of a purse gal – I’d rather just put a couple of things in my pocket.
 But sometimes, a mom’s gotta carry stuff.
 But I like this one, because it’s affordable, resistant to would-be purse-snatchers, durable, fits a ton of stuff without being gigantic itself, and has a ton of convenient pockets that make sense to me.
 This one comes in a good variety of colors.

-Summer walking shoes.
-This may seem like a weird one, but I LOVE these.
+Summer hiking/walking shoes.
+I bought these Merrells for my recent Costa Rica trip.
+They were great for protecting my feet from insects and rocks, really comfortable for hikes and great drainage for river-rafting and rain.
+And this may seem like a weird one, but I LOVE these.
 They were ideal for our week at Disney (especially the waterpark day).
 They kept my feet very cool and blister-free, and they are very easy to clean.
 I wear them on warm-weather wherever I am, and I plan to wear them as water shoes this summer.
 Although I am happy I added several pairs of espadrilles from Madrid to the mix!